-The 8th Annual Seatuck Birding Challenge is scheduled for Saturday, September 25.
+The 2022 Seatuck Long Island Birding Challenge is scheduled for Saturday, September 17.
 Join us!

 Northern Bobwhite Quail (Colinus virginianus) are a native North American ground bird that historically ranged across much of the Central and Eastern United States.
 The species, which thrived when forests were cleared and mixed-use agriculture characterized the Colonial landscape, has suffered dramatic declines in the past century as grassland habitat has been lost to development and industrial agriculture.